Trying to Conceive Again

 In addition to the physical aspects of ectopic pregnancy, many people also feel an intense emotional impact.
 Taking time before trying to conceive again enables the necessary process of grief to surface and be worked through.
 The emotional recovery that is often needed can be significant and many underestimate this aspect.

-If you have had either one or two injections of methotrexate, you should wait until your hCG levels have fallen to below 5mIU/mL (your doctor will advise you when this is through blood or urinary tests) and then take a folic acid supplement for 12 weeks before you try to conceive.
+If you have had either one or two injections of methotrexate, you should wait until your hCG levels have fallen to below 5mIU/mL (your doctor will advise you when this is through blood or urine tests) and then take a folic acid supplement for 12 weeks before you try to conceive.

 This is because the drug may have reduced the level of folate in your body which is needed to ensure a baby develops healthily.
 The methotrexate is metabolised quickly but it can affect the quality of your cells, including those of your eggs, and the quality of your blood for up to three months after it has been given.
 The medicine can also affect the way your liver works and so you need to give your body time to recover properly before a new pregnancy is considered.
 A shortage of folate could result in a greater chance of a baby having a neural tube defect such as cleft lip and palate, or even spina bifida or other neural tube defects.